MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

 1. On the **Policies** page, locate the policy to update in the list of policies.

-1. In the list of policies, scroll to the right for the policy row, and select **More options** (...).
+1. In the list of policies, scroll to the right on the policy row, and select **More options** (...).

 1. On the popup menu, select the action to perform on the policy.